dastra/yii-ztabularinputmanager/README.md

         return $return;
     }

+	/**
+	 * Set the unsafe attributes for the child items, usually the primary key of the parent model
+	 * @param $item Student - the child item
+	 * @param $model ClassRoom - the parent model
+	 */
     public function setUnsafeAttribute($item, $model)
     {
-        $item->class_id=$model->primaryKey;
+        $item->classroom_id = $model->primaryKey;
     }
 }
 ```

-In this class we implement all methods needed for manage the primary keys of the students, for load the student of a class, for delete students.
+In this class we implement the methods needed to manage the primary keys of the students, to load all students in a ClassRoom, and to delete the students.

-The typical controller code for use this manager is:
+In this example, the controller code would look like this:

 ```
 /**